mhindi2/GDML-WIki-Clone/Step2Tessellate.md

 ![TessellateGmsh](https://github.com/KeithSloan/GDML/wiki/wiki_images/GDML_Tessellate_Gmsh.svg)

-> * [Using the Mesh Workbench](https://github.com/KeithSloan/GDML/wiki/UsingMeshWorkBench) to mesh an Object, then to convert the Mesh to a GDML Tessellated Object using.
+> * [Using the Mesh Design Workbench](https://github.com/KeithSloan/GDML/wiki/UsingMeshWorkBench) to mesh an Object, then to convert the Mesh to a GDML Tessellated Object using.
+The Mesh Design Workbench offers a number of facilities for Meshing an Object

+    - Standard
+    - Mefisto
+    - Netgen
+    - gmsh

 ![Mesh2Tess](https://github.com/KeithSloan/GDML/wiki/wiki_images/GDML_Mesh2Tess.svg)
 6. There is also the option of simplifying the Mesh with FreeCAD's mesh decimate facility